atk4/data/docs/persistence.rst

 I have too note that withPersistence() transfers the dirty flags into a new model, so SQL record will be updated with the record that you have modified only.

-If saving into SQL is successful the memcache peristence will be also updated.
+If saving into SQL is successful the memcache persistence will be also updated.

 Using Read / Write Replicas